Updates in screening and treatment of leading gastrointestinal cancers

 For example, a small lesion in a healthy liver can be surgically resected.
 The same patient with advanced liver disease needs to be considered for a transplant.

-Cirrhosis is classically related to alcohol, viral infections, hepatitis B and hepatitis C. More recently, there has been a higher incidence of nonalcoholic steatohepatitis (NASH), which also is called nonalcoholic liver disease and is often associated with obesity.
-NASH has in rare cases led to chronic inflammation of the liver and hepatocellular cancer.
+Cirrhosis classically is related to alcohol use, viral infections, hepatitis B and hepatitis C. More recently, there has been a higher incidence of nonalcoholic steatohepatitis (NASH), which also is called nonalcoholic liver disease and often is associated with obesity.
+In rare cases, NASH has led to chronic inflammation of the liver and hepatocellular cancer.

 Get Our Monthly Newsletter